ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 In Alabama public court records, if sensitive material must be included, sensitive personal data identifiers are typically partially redacted from the pleading, whether filed traditionally (on paper) or electronically.

-What are Civil and Small Claims Courts in Alabama?
+Civil vs Small Claims Courts in Alabama: Understanding the Difference

 Civil Courts refer to the courts where civil cases are deliberated and judged.
 Typically, these are either District Courts or Circuit Courts.
 Civil cases in which the disputed amounts range between $3,000 and $10,000 (exclusive of costs and fees) are heard in District Court.
 Civil cases over $10,000 (exclusive of costs and fees) are heard in Circuit Court.